All Episodes

 It is what's the best thing to do is to secure the border.

-Especially when you look at the at the sad sack state of the Mexican economy, there is nothing down there that's gonna stop these people from heading this way, other than our own border security.
+Especially when you look at the sad-sack state of the Mexican economy, there is nothing down there that's going to stop these people from heading this way other than our own border security.

-Here's uh Carolyn in Kirkwood, Missouri, near St. Louis.
+Here's Carolyn in Kirkwood, Missouri, near St. Louis.

 Great to have you on the program, Carolyn.